Tabernacle of the Linaioli

 The Tabernacle of the Linaioli (Italian: Tabernacolo dei Linaioli, literally "Tabernacle of the Linen manufacturers") is a marble aedicula designed by Lorenzo Ghiberti, with paintings by Fra Angelico, dating to 1432–1433.
-It is housed in the National Museum of San Marco, Florence, central Italy.
+It is housed in the National Museum of San Marco, Florence, Italy.

 History

 The tabernacle was commissioned for the exterior of the seat of the Linaioli (the guild of linen workers in Florence), in the former Old Market, in the October 1432.
 The marble parts were executed by Simone di Nanni da Fiesole, under design by Lorenzo Ghiberti.
 The contract for the internal paintings was signed by Angelico on 2 July 1433, for a total of 190 golden florins.
 The predella is generally dated to 1433–1435.

 The work was a large one, comparable only to Cimabue's Santa Trinita Maestà or Duccio di Buoninsegna's Rucellai Madonna.
 It has been speculated that the marble frame was sized according to a pre-existing painting, which was later replaced by Fra Angelico's, or that the size was inspired by that of the statues in Orsanmichele niches.